initzhang/TFRecord-Parser/README.md

 ## Background about this project

-In one of my recent internship project, I need to parse TFRecord file using C++, after some searching I found the [tensorflow C++ TFRecordReader API document](https://www.tensorflow.org/api_docs/cc/class/tensorflow/ops/t-f-record-reader).
+I want to parse TFRecord file using C++, after some searching I found the [tensorflow C++ TFRecordReader API document](https://www.tensorflow.org/api_docs/cc/class/tensorflow/ops/t-f-record-reader).
 But to use this API, you need to compile and build tensorflow C++ from source, which is not easy and too complicated for such a simple need.
 So I open this project to decode TFRecord using C++ directly.

 To use and understand this project, you need to have some basic knowledge about [Protocal Buffer](https://developers.google.com/protocol-buffers/docs/overview).